• Home

 How to store embroidery floss 7

 Take out the old notebooks from the storeroom.
 The plastic ring binders of your notebooks can be a handy organizer for your floss.
-Stick the floss to the ring binders and keep it on a drawer.
+Stick the floss to the ring binders and keep it in a drawer.
 Go to Needle n thread for the idea in detail.

 How to store embroidery floss 8

 This idea is from Satsuma Street.
-Use your old, unused key rings as a holder of your floss bobbins.
-Then keep the rings on a pin board.
+Use your old, unused keyrings as a holder of your floss bobbins.
+Then keep the rings on a pinboard.
 Again, you have got another wall hanging!

 9. Card catalog drawers as storage